-Today’s article is a quick thought about debt, money and love: God doesn’t want us to be financially beholden to anyone, because debt holds us back in life.
-But He does want us to be spiritually beholden to each other, because our spiritual bonds create a continuing debt of love, which is the only kind of debt that makes everyone richer.
+Here’s something important to remember about about, money and love.
+God doesn’t want us to be financially indebted to anyone, because that holds us back in life.
+But He does want us to be spiritually indebted to each other.
+Because our spiritual bonds create a continuing obligation of love.

 7 Give to everyone what you owe them: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor.

 8 Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the law.

 This passage isn’t just a warning against borrowing money (although you should definitely avoid it).
 It goes beyond that to teach us something powerful about the nature of love.